spiritedtechie/fitr-service-auth/README.md

 To get this running:

-1) Install Docker Toolbox, to run and manage containers on a VirtualBox VM.
+1) Install Docker Toolbox and start Kitematic.
+This will start a Docker VM in VirtualBox.

-2) Open Docker CLI from Kitematic.
+2) Configure Docker client to point to correct Docker machine

+    eval $(docker-machine env default)

 3) Change to the project root directory, then: